ZhanxyR/SHERT/README.md

 # Use THuman scan and fitted smplx.
 python -m apps.quick_demo -e scan

-# Given only image and predict all inputs with ECON.
+# Given only the image and predict all inputs with ECON.
 python -m apps.quick_demo -e image
 ```